nationalarchives/tna-frontend-toolkit/README.md

 #### 2.3.1 Available Grunt Tasks

 There are several Grunt tasks available to developers.
-View the Gruntfile.js for a listing of included tasks
+View the Gruntfile.js for a listing of included tasks.

 * ```grunt``` will run a predefined set of tasks and result in an ongoing 'watch' tasks which responds to any changes to JavaScript and SASS files by compiling, concatenating and minifying the output.